aleksander-vedvik/Master/notes/solution.md

 - A node must have only one configuration, from now called view.
 This must be created at the start.
   - To change the view, the nodes must instantiate a "configure view" protocol.
 This is not yet implemented in Gorums.
   - This view needs to be part of the Gorums server.
-- Optimialization:
-  - Gorums will create a connection (stream) to each node in the configuration.
-This will be done for every node.
-    - Is it possible to use the same connection for both Gorums client and server?
 - A message gets a new ID for each request.
 How to distinguish messages in broadcast?
   - Use the same ID for broadcast messages?
     - How to distinguish chained methods?
 E.g. pBFT: PrePrepare -> Prepare -> Commit
   - How to check who the message was received from?
 Uses peer.GetAddr from context.
 IP changes constantly.

+### Optimalization

+- Gorums will create a connection (stream) to each node in the configuration.
+This will be done for every node.
+  - Is it possible to use the same connection for both Gorums client and server?